mikes802/Marketing-Analytics-Case-Study/Script Check.md

 ## [Summary](#table-of-contents)
 Despite the time and effort it took to go through my code again, snippet after snippet, and compare it with Danny's, it was a great way to challenge myself and really make sure I understood the concepts I have been learning in his course.
 I found some of my weak points and know what to watch out for in the future.
 For example, I know now to be very mindful of the parameters I set in window functions, the type of `JOIN` clause I use, to work with primary keys whenever possible, etc.

 I also found out that there is more than one way to retrieve the correct output.
 There are still many places in my code that are very different from Danny's.
+Needless to say, Danny is much more efficient.
+I discovered that I had written some unnecessarily complex code to retrieve results that Danny did in a very straightforward way (I'm looking at you `movies_see_top_categories` table).
+I suspect this happened because I neglected to step back, take a breath, and remember the big picture.
+It is so easy to get lost in the weeds and get stuck in having a very specific way to approach a problem.

+On the other hand, there were areas where my code was longer, but I needed to do it that way because that's the way my brain thinks through the problem.
+Especially when doing the big anti-joins to get recommended movies, I needed to lay out my queries in a more straightforward, step-by-step path.
+I noticed that Danny's code did essentially the same thing, but it was more sophisticated, putting some snippets within CTEs to make the code shorter and neater, and most likely faster.
+I expect I will get better with this over time, once I get used to solving more problems that requires this kind of thinking.

 ### New Code
 Click below to see the new, improved SQL code.